Blue Lightning (1995 video game): Gameplay

-Development and release
+Development

-Blue Lightning for Atari Jaguar CD was developed by British studio Attention to Detail (ATD), which previously worked on Cybermorph (1993) for the Jaguar.
+Blue Lightning for the Atari Jaguar CD is a conversion of Epyx's 1989 Atari Lynx title of the same name.
+It was developed by British studio Attention to Detail (ATD), which previously worked on Cybermorph (1993) for the Jaguar.
 It was produced by Sean Patten of Atari Corporation, with John Skruch acting as assistant producer.
 The coding work was handled by Andrew Howe and Jon Howard, with technical director Fred Gill (one of the original five founding members of ATD), Peter Long, and a programmer under the pseudonym "Sadge" providing additional support.
-The game's levels were co-designed by F. B. Stu, a member credited under the nickname "Mac" and Stuart Tilley, who also worked on Cybermorph.
+The game's levels were co-designed by a member credited under the nickname "Mac" and Stuart "F. B." Tilley, who also worked on Cybermorph.
 David West, Ian G. Harling, Joanne Surman, and Kristi-Louise Herd were responsible for the artwork, while the full-motion video cutscenes were handled by Jon Baker and Vince Shaw-Morton.
-Herd previously worked at Imagitec Design on conversions such as Fiendish Freddy's Big Top O'Fun (1990), before leaving Imagitec to join ATD and work as graphic artist on the game.
+Herd previously worked at Imagitec Design on conversions for microcomputers, before departing to join ATD and work as graphic artist on the game.
 The soundtrack was scored by Ian Sharp, with Will Davis composing additional music.
 It features the voice work of comedian Rob Brydon, lead tester Hank Cappa and Carrie Tahquechi, who portrayed some of the in-game radio transmissions at Atari's in-house audio department.
-Other staff members also collaborated in the game's creation.
-The team recounted the project's troubled development cycle in interviews.
+The cover art was illustrated by Steve Lang.

 Gill stated the team underestimated how much work the project would bring to them while ATD expanded into multiple teams, as they had many problems when developing Blue Lightning at the same time the Jaguar CD hardware was being finished and not understanding how gameplay from the original game worked when recreating it for Jaguar.
 Tilley recalled building the levels using MS-DOS, drawing them by typing a letter on the keyboard in a pattern that equated to objects such as large rocks and tanks.
 Herd claimed that ATD hired both an aircraft and a flight suit for a photo shoot, where the game's staff dressed as fighter pilots and used photos from the session as portraits for the pilot selection screen.
 Herd also stated that the background graphics were digitized images while sprites were produced from pre-rendered 3D models, which caused her discontent with both ATD and the project, calling the scanned backgrounds "awful" and left the company as a result.
 Herd has since retrospectively referred the game's development as "the one which gave me the most headaches", but also as one of the titles she would like to rework.